codedthinking/bead.zip/docs/getting-started.md

 bead version 1.0.0
 ```

-## Your First Bead
+## Your First bead

-Let's create a simple data analysis workflow to understand how Bead works.
+Let's create a simple data analysis workflow to understand how bead works.

-### 1. Create a New Bead
+### 1. Create a New bead

 ```bash
 $ bead new my-first-analysis